-SCRUM: THE ART OF DOING TWICE THE WORK IN HALF THE TIME
+SCRUM THE ART OF DOING TWICE

 In the future, historians may look back on human progress and draw a sharp line designating “before Scrum” and “after Scrum.”
 Scrum is that ground-breaking.
 It already drives most of the world’s top technology companies.
 And now it’s starting to spread to every domain where leaders wrestle with complex projects.